OpenRepeater/scripts/README.md

 Misc scripts live here like system build scripts and pkg based install scripts.

-There are 2 scripts per board.
+There are 2 scripts per board. in the main dir's

+In the Dev Scripts dir 1 script per board.

 Script 1 is a install source. and it builds and installs svxlink/openrepeater.